Burnout &

 My Approach

-Burnout recovery is not quick or linear.
-Some weeks you may feel grounded and capable while others bring back the same patterns of overwhelm.
-We will work at a pace that respects your capacity.
-Our work may include:
+Recovery is rarely linear.
+Some periods feel steadier, while others bring familiar cycles of overwhelm.
+We work at a pace that respects your current capacity while supporting meaningful, sustainable change.

-Reducing overfunctioning patterns that keep you in a heightened stat
+Reducing overfunctioning patterns that keep pressure elevated

-Rebuilding confidence after prolonged stress or self-doubt
+Rebuilding confidence after prolonged strain or self-doubt

 Burnout & Work Stress Therapy Can Help You…